aliciawarddev/CSS-Drawings/backlog.md

     - Change the code and structure so that items are truly center, and don't rely on px placement.
     - fix the positioning of the entire skull: be fixed, not be moved up by adding more elements
 - Adventure time
+    - make Jake shorter?
+    - Make finn slightly shorter?
-    - add shadows
+    - add shadows and highlights (follow reference)
+    - fine tune colors
+    - make framing more attractive
+    - fine tune faces
 - Alicia
+    - make outline thicker and more visible from 100% zoom
     - fix lips: top lips too thick on the side, bottom lip not visible enough
     - add shadows: face, neck, shirt, hair, ears
-    - add highlights: glasses, teeth,
+    - add highlights: glasses, teeth, lips, hair
+    - fine tune colors: realism, vibrancy
+    - Add detail to the bottom of the hair: Like bangs, but wider and shorter
+    - make eyebrows thicker

 ## Drawings to Build

 ### Sooner
+- Archway with view: Tiger Queen Fits puzzle
 - Pixel image: Chad & Kelly
-- Portrait of myself for website
-- Archway with view: Tiger Queen Fits puzzle

 ### Later
 - ALICIA WARD title for website